ssvassiliev/Basics_of_Computers/_episodes/01-Introduction.md

 https://ssvassiliev.github.io/Basics_of_Computers/

-Improvement:
-1. add links for further readings and insights
-2. I had expected more detail on the comparison of laptop/desktop, etc and the software options.
-3. practical hand-ons

-Feedback:
-level of difficulty 3 - right, 2 - much too easy, 1 - somewhat easy,  1 - somewhat  difficult

-Overview of software: At the end refer to other more advanced sessions covering usage of software
-1. Advanced Excel, Access - refer to HSS series. etc

-2. R, PLINK

-Poll questions:

 1. The first exascale supercomputer Frontier was built with what type of CPUs?
+(On slide 3, you can find the answer)
     1. Intel Xeon
     2. AMD Epyc
     3. IBM Power